tkhamez/neucore/doc/documentation.md

 The "tracking" role is automatically added to or removed from the player when this configuration is changed or members are added or removed from these groups.

+## Watchlist

+Corporations can be automatically added to the whitelist (and removed accordingly) if all their members are on the same account using the `auto-whitelist` command.
+This only works if at least one character in that corporation has authorized the `esi-corporations.read_corporation_membership.v1` ESI scope.

 ## Mail Notifications